Does early tornadic activity herald an active year?By Chris Bednarczyk | April 20, 2017

 If environments could be linked to global-scale climate patterns such as El Niño Southern Oscillation (ENSO), then seasonal prediction of tornadoes could become more reliable.
 This is an active area of research in the meteorological community.
 Perhaps in the near future there will be seasonal forecasts for severe thunderstorms and tornadoes, analogous to the predictions made for tropical cyclone activity.

-Chris Bednarczyk is a scientist in the Research Department at AIR.
 This article was originally published in AIR Worldwide's In Focus blog and is republished with permission.